 If you are experiencing symptoms of mesothelioma and have a history of asbestos exposure, make an appointment with your doctor to discuss the next steps.
 Generally, patients experiencing mesothelioma symptoms with a history of asbestos exposure will undergo screening for the disease.
 CT imaging and other tests can determine if mesothelioma is present.

-This form of cancer is aggressive, but treatments are available to reduce symptoms and help extend the life of mesothelioma survivors.
+This form of cancer is aggressive, but treatments are available to reduce symptoms and help extend the survival rates for mesothelioma survivors.
 After receiving a mesothelioma diagnosis, the next steps involve working with a doctor to develop a treatment plan.
 The expenses of lung cancer or mesothelioma treatment can depend on various factors, including insurance, veterans benefits, and legal claims.